tester4school/litecoin-for-university/README.md

 ---
 Hi, please send me your all work before 18 june 2026.
 Thanks and CU soon! ;) BRs
 ---
-I recently watched a soccer match (football world cup in Canada, Mexico and US) featuring the Ivory Coast, and I have to admit that the creator of Litecoin doesn't look like a typical local, but rather like a Chinese person.
-Of course, that doesn't mean anything, but one of the students has a lead, and I’ll take the liberty of quoting a part of what he said:
+I recently watched a football match (the World Cup in Canada, Mexico, and the USA) featuring the Ivory Coast national team, and I have to admit that the creator of Litecoin doesn't look like a typical native of that country, but rather like a Chinese person.
+Of course, this doesn't mean anything, but one student stumbled upon a lead that he is now pursuing further; let me quote a fragment of what he said:
-"The available evidence paints a compelling picture of a relationship between Charlie Lee and Satoshi Nakamoto.".
+"The available evidence paints a compelling picture of the relationship between Charlie Lee and Satoshi Nakamoto."
+I'm keeping my fingers crossed for him.
 ---